Select Page

 8

-For almost 40 years, the governing boards of UNOS and of the OPTN have been the same.
-This has been due to a provision in the OPTN contract UNOS has held with the federal government to manage the nation’s organ donation and transplant system.
+For nearly 40 years, the governing boards of UNOS and of the OPTN were the same.
+This was due to a provision in the OPTN contract UNOS has held with the federal government to manage the nation’s organ donation and transplant system.

 UNOS Action